 On October 18, 2021, our Board of Directors authorized a share repurchase program to repurchase from time to time up to \$100.0 million of our outstanding shares of Common Stock, inclusive of the amount which remained available under the existing share repurchase program approved on January 2, 2019.
 Repurchases made under the program, if any, will be made in either the open market or in privately negotiated transactions.
 The timing, manner, price and amount of any repurchases will depend on a variety of factors, including economic and market conditions, the Company stock price, corporate liquidity requirements and priorities, applicable legal requirements and other factors.
-The share repurchase program has been funded to date with our available cash and will be future using our available cash or capacity under our Credit Agreement (defined below) and may be suspended or discontinued at any time.
-During the twenty-six weeks ended February 25, 2023, we did not repurchase program.
-As of February 25, 2023, we had \$63.6 million remaining to repurchase under our share repurchase under our share repurchase for \$190.37 and \$167.54, respectively, under the share repurchase program.
-As of February 25, 2023, we had \$63.6 million remaining to repurchase under our share repurchase program.
+The share repurchase program has been funded to date with our available cash and will be funded in the future using our available cash or capacity under our Credit Agreement (defined below) and may be suspended or discontinued at any time.
+During the thirty-nine weeks ended May 27, 2023, we did not repurchase any shares.
+During the thirteen and thirty-nine weeks ended May 28, 2022, we repurchased 52,500 and 75,250 shares, respectively, for an average price per share of \$190.37 and \$167.54, respectively, under the share repurchase program.
+As of May 27, 2023, we had \$63.6 million remaining to repurchase under our share repurchase program.

 On March 9, 2023, we exercised the accordion feature of the Credit Agreement pursuant to an amendment to the Credit Agreement.
 The exercise of the accordion feature increases the aggregate commitments under the Credit Agreement by \$100.0 million, for a total aggregate commitment of up to \$275.0 million.
-In addition, the amendment provides for the replacement of LIBOR with SOFR such that borrowings are based on, at the Company's election, the SOFR rate or a base rate, plus in each case a spread based on the Company's consolidated funded debt ratio.
+In addition, the amendment provides for the replacement of LIBOR with SOFR such that borrowings are based on, at our election, the SOFR rate or a base rate, plus in each case a spread based on our consolidated funded debt ratio.
 The amendment also refreshed the accordion feature, so that, provided there is no default or event of default under the Credit Agreement and we are in compliance with our financial covenants on a pro forma basis, we may request an increase in the aggregate commitments under the Credit Agreement (in the form of revolving or term tranches) of up to an additional \$100.0 million, for a total aggregate commitment of up to \$375.0 million.

-On March 13, 2023, we completed our previously announced acquisition of the business and certain real estate assets of Clean from Clean Holdco, Inc. and certain of its affiliates for an aggregate purchase price of approximately \$300 million.
+On March 13, 2023, we completed our acquisition of the business and certain real estate assets of Clean from Clean Holdco, Inc. and certain of its affiliates for an aggregate purchase price of approximately \$299.1 million, net of cash acquired.
 Clean is a uniform, workwear and facility service program provider with 11 locations covering Missouri, Illinois, Arkansas, Kansas and Oklahoma.
-The results of operations from Clean will be included in our results under the Core Laundry Operations' segment subsequent to the acquisition date of March 13, 2023.
-We paid for the acquisition of Clean with cash on hand and borrowings under the Credit Agreement.
+The results of operations from Clean were included in our results under the Core Laundry Operations' segment subsequent to the acquisition date of March 13, 2023.
+We paid for the acquisition of Clean with cash on hand and borrowings under the Credit Agreement, which we repaid in full during the third quarter of fiscal 2023.
+Transaction and related costs, consisting primarily of professional fees, directly related to the acquisition, totaled approximately \$0.7 million and \$2.7 million, respectively for thirteen and thirty-nine weeks ended May 27, 2023.
+All transaction and related costs were expensed as incurred and are included in selling and administrative expenses.

-Thirteen weeks ended February 25, 2023 compared with thirteen weeks ended February 26, 2022
+Thirteen weeks ended May 27, 2023 compared with thirteen weeks ended May 28, 2022